On this page 6

 - The inspection schedule is published by 5:00 p.m. the business day before.
 Inspections can be scheduled up to 5 days in advance.
 The phone scheduling lines operate 24 hours a day.

-Typical inspection sequence: Schedule the needed trade or building inspection after permit issuance, check the daily inspection list for estimated arrival timing, complete the inspection, correct any deficiencies, then request reinspection as needed until final inspection and approval.
+Typical sequence: Schedule the needed trade or building inspection after permit issuance, check the daily inspection list for estimated arrival timing, complete the inspection, correct any deficiencies, then request reinspection as needed until final inspection and approval.

 Remote video inspections are available for eligible inspections, including limited reinspections.